Pushkarjay/TechNova/docs/SRS_and_QA.md

 - **Optional login**: email-based sign-in for rewards/leaderboard.

 ### Backend & Dashboard
-- **Backend storage**: Firestore for metadata, Firebase Storage for photos.
+- **Backend storage**: Firestore for metadata, Firebase Storage for photos (optional in the prototype).
 - **Mock DB**: a Firestore collection (or local JSON) with authorized billboard entries (id, lat/lng, dimensions, city).
-- **Public dashboard**: web page that reads public reports from Firestore and displays them as markers or heatmap using Google Maps JavaScript API.
+- **Public dashboard**: web page that reads public reports from Firestore and displays them as markers/heatmap.
+The prototype uses Leaflet/OpenStreetMap tiles; Google Maps integration is planned for production ("coming in production").

 ## 2.5 Non-Functional Requirements
 - **Performance**: on-device inference < 2–3 seconds for a single photo on a modest smartphone.